 This type of fired clay is perfect for long cooking over low heat.
 Terracotta pots are suitable for simmering, slow cooking, roasting, frying, baking, and boiling.
-Terracotta vessels can be used to serve right from the oven and straight to the dinner table.
+Terracotta vessels can be used to serve meals straight from the oven to the dinner table.

 Terracotta is ideal for baking purposes, since it distributes heat evenly, helping your baked goods turn out perfect.
-Traditionally, pizzas are cooked in brick ovens.
+Traditionally, pizzas have been cooked in brick ovens.
 Porous terracotta draws in moisture from the dough, producing a perfect crust.

 The following rules must be followed when using terracotta cookware:

-Wash your terracotta cookware thoroughly with hot water before using it for the first time.
-Do not use soaps as they may block the delicate pores and affect the taste of the food cooked in terracotta pots.
+- Wash your terracotta cookware piece thoroughly with hot water before using it for the first time.
+Do not use soaps as they may block the delicate pores and affect the taste of the food cooked in a terracotta pot.

-Unglazed terracotta needs a good soak in water for at least 15 minutes before every use.
-This way the terracotta can absorb water, which will evaporate slowly from the pores during cooking.
+- Unglazed terracotta needs a good soak in water for at least 15 minutes before every use.
+This way unglazed terracotta absorbs water, that will evaporate slowly from the pores during cooking.

-Always place terracotta cookware filled with food in a cold oven, then set the temperature.
-This way you can avoid cracks and breakages in your vessels.
+- Always place terracotta cookware filled with food in a cold oven and then set the temperature.
+This way you can avoid cracks and breakages in your cookware.

-Cooking in terracotta requires a higher oven temperature than other types of cookware.
-Regular recipes can usually be converted for clay pot cooking by raising the cooking temperature by 100F and adding a half hour to regular cooking time because the dish is placed into a cold oven and because clay does not get hot as fast as metal cookware.
+- Cooking in terracotta requires a higher oven temperature than other types of cookware.
+Regular recipes can usually be converted for clay pot cooking by raising the cooking temperature by 100F and adding half one hour to regular cooking time.
+This is necessary because the dish is placed into a cold oven and because the clay does not get hot as fast as metal cookware.

 Advantages of Using Terra Cotta Cookware

-Terracotta cookware has a reputation as a “green” way of cooking.
-All nutrients and flavours remain preserved inside the pot, making an excellent foundation for a wholesome meal.
+- Cooking in terracotta cookware has a reputation as a “green” way of cooking.
+All nutrients and flavors remain preserved inside the pot, making an excellent foundation for a wholesome meal.

-Heat and moisture circulate slowly in porous terracotta pots, which is the perfect environment for delicate and slow cooking.
+- Heat and moisture circulate slowly in the porous terracotta pot, which is the perfect environment for delicate and slow cooking.

-Terracotta is an excellent retainer of heat.
-Meals cooked in a terracotta pot, when set aside with the lid on, retain heat and moisture for a long time without becoming soggy.
+- Terracotta is good at retaining heat.
+Meals cooked in a terracotta pot, when set aside with the lid on, retain heat and moisture for a long time, protecting food from becoming soggy.

-Terracotta kitchenware looks natural and it brings a touch of retro to any kitchen.
-These are great cookware pieces for serving and add nice spice to the table for family dinners.
+- Terracotta kitchenware looks natural and it brings a touch of retro to any kitchen.
+These are great cookware pieces for serving and add a nice touch to the dinner table.

-Terracotta cookware cannot withstand sudden and extreme temperature changes.
-Going from a hot surface directly onto a cold counter top or to cold water in the sink can cause the terracotta to crack.
+- Terracotta cookware cannot withstand sudden and extreme temperature changes.
+Going from a hot surface directly onto a cold countertop or into cold water in the sink can cause terracotta items to crack.

-Terracotta pots need a heat diffuser before being placed on an electric or gas range, and the cooking process should be started at a low heat.
+- Terracotta pots need a heat diffuser before being placing it on an electric or gas range, and the cooking process should be started at low heat.

-Except for popular slow-cooked tagine stews, a tagine can be used as a roasting dish as well as for cooking rice, couscous, beans, and much more.
+In addition to popular slow-cooked tagine stews, terracotta tagine can be used for roasting, cooking rice, couscous, beans, and much more.
 These cookware pieces can be carried directly from the oven to the table.

 Terracotta Clay Baker